 5 min|Dr. Maya Kuczma

-4 Simple Strategies to Reduce Your Stress Levels During The PandemicWellness
+Find Calm Amidst Chaos: 4 Simple Strategies to Reduce Stress During COVIDWellness

 The PFC also takes a hit from sleep deprivation, leading to a reduction in connectivity.(4) Additionally, sleep deprivation also appears to lower our emotional threshold, causing elevated emotional responses, and higher levels of perceived stress.(5) In a vicious cycle, stress may lead us to sleep less, and less sleep makes us feel more stressed.